Welcome to The Democracy Box

 Democratic education/information, using creative approaches, must be provided year-round to all citizens from age 7 onwards via three routes:

-- Public information campaigns for all ages, co-created with young people, including those from the historically lowest voter turn-out constituencies, and they must be paid for their time, skills, insights and experience.
+- Public information campaigns for all ages, co-created with people from the historically lowest voter turn-out constituencies, and they must be paid for their time, skills, insights and experience.

 - One-stop shop democracy hubs, both online and face to face, which are easy to access, welcoming, safe, creative and inspiring.
 Spaces where unexpected, informed and open conversations and creative approaches to deliberative democracy can begin.
 Spaces that can help us to build trust in our democracy and begin to tackle our democratic deficit and polarisation.
 Spaces that can enable us all to be informed and participating citizens; empowered to make the change we want to see in society.